-- I You will probably share a bathroom with other members of your family. - It is usual to leave the bathroom door open when it is not in use. - Most American bathrooms have the toilet, sink, and shower or bath tub in one room. - American bathrooms do not have drains in the floor.
-Water can only be drained from the sink or bath tub. - Often the shower is inside the bath tub with a curtain or door to keep the water from spraying outside the bathtub area. - After using the bath, shower, or sink it is polite to wipe up any water you have spilled. - Dirty or wet towels may be hung to dry or put in a laundry basket (ask your family). - If there is one tap, the temperature can be adjusted by turning the tap left or right.
-Turning left will usually make the water hot.
-Turning right will usually make the water cold. - To adjust water temperature there may be two taps.
+- You will probably share a bathroom with other members of your family. - It is usual to leave the bathroom door open when it is not in use. - Most American bathrooms have the toilet, sink, and shower or bath tub in one room. - American bathrooms do not have drains in the floor.
+Water can only be drained from the sink or bath tub. - Often the shower is inside the bath tub with a curtain or door to keep the water from spraving outside the bathtub area. - After using the bath, shower, or sink it is polite to wipe up any water you have spilled. - Dirty or wet towels may be hung to dry or put in a laundry basket (ask your family).

+- I To adjust water temperature there may be two taps.
 The left tap is usually hot - it will have the letter H or a red colored marking.
 The right tap is usually cold it will have the letter C or a blue colored marking. - Most Americans shower in the morning and wash their hair in the shower. - If you prefer to bathe in the evening, try to take your shower or bath before 9:30 p.m. - The hot water systems in America use a boiler.
 If you take a very long shower, there may not be enough hot water for the next person. - Try to limit your shower time to 20 minutes.